 As you can see in the chart below, a Selection Index score of 188 isn't quite high enough to qualify as a National Merit Semifinalist.
 Instead, you'll need a Selection Index of 209 or higher, depending on where you take the PSAT.

-To get a good idea of the score you'll need to become a Semifinalist, look at the chart to see the most recent state cutoffs for National Merit Semifinalists.
+To get a good idea of the score you'll need to become a Semifinalist, look at the chart to see the most recent estimates for state cutoffs for National Merit Semifinalists.
 These were used to select Semifinalists from the October 2015 administration of the PSAT.

 |State||Selection Index Cutoff|